Here are the top Institutional holders of Centennial Resource Development Inc. (CDEV) shares

 The top institutional shareholder in the company is Riverstone Holdings LLC with over 83.46 million shares valued at $125.19 million.
 The investor’s holdings represent 29.92% of the CDEV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Prescott Group Capital Management, L.L.C. with 10.27 million shares valued at $15.41 million to account for 3.68% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 9.86 million shares representing 3.53% and valued at over $14.78 million, while Renaissance Technologies, LLC holds 2.66% of the shares totaling 7.42 million with a market value of $11.12 million.

-Centennial Resource Development Inc. (NASDAQ: CDEV) is 209.33% higher on its value in year-to-date trading and has touched a low of $0.24 and a high of $6.25 in the current 52-week trading range.
+Centennial Resource Development Inc. (NASDAQ: CDEV) is 201.33% higher on its value in year-to-date trading and has touched a low of $0.24 and a high of $6.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CDEV stock was last observed hovering at around $4.83 in the last trading session, with the day’s loss setting it -0.19% off its average median price target of $5.00 for the next 12 months.
-It is also 38.13% off the consensus price target high of $7.50 offered by 15 analysts, but current levels are -364.0% lower than the price target low of $1.00 for the same period.
+The CDEV stock was last observed hovering at around $4.08 in the last trading session, with the day’s gains setting it 0.44% off its average median price target of $5.00 for the next 12 months.
+It is also 39.73% off the consensus price target high of $7.50 offered by 15 analysts, but current levels are -352.0% lower than the price target low of $1.00 for the same period.

 Centennial Resource Development Inc. (CDEV) Analyst Forecasts